dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 ----------------------------------------------------------

 In the previous example we provisioned an RWO PV - the volume is only usable with one pod at a time.
 RWO is what most of the OpenShift storage backends support.
-So far only very few options, like the basic NFS support existed, to provide a PersistentVolume to more than one container at once.
+So far only very few options, like the basic NFS support existed, to provide a `PersistentVolume` to more than one container at once.
 The access mode used for this is **ReadWriteMany**.

-With CNS this capabilities is now available to all OpenShift deployments, no matter where they are deployed.
+With CNS this capability is now available to all OpenShift deployments, no matter where they are deployed.
 To demonstrate this capability with an application we will deploy a PHP-based file uploader that has multiple front-end instances sharing a common storage repository.

 &#8680; Log back in as developer